jamedge/moonlight/README.md

 - Where is the source code for these operations?
 - When was the selected ETL ran last time and who did it?

-These and similar questions are quite often hard to answer in architectures with lot of interlaced ETL jobs.
+These and similar questions are quite often hard to answer in architectures with a lot of interlaced ETL jobs.
 The goal of this project is to make the process of getting the required answers as easy as possible by implementing a REST API for saving and extracting ETL metadata which is easy to use and deploy in the target system, as well as a set of libraries for its usage.